 The group consists of Alison Crossey (Bodhrán and Guitar), Emma Robinson (flute and whistle) and Joanna Boyle (banjo and sings).

 The girls have been involved in TV programmes BBC’s Trad Ar Fad and TG4’s Oiche nc mBan playing alongside artists such as BBC Radio 2 Folk Singer of the Year Rioghnach Connolly, Country singer Lisa McHugh, Pop singer Una Healy and The fantastic John Mcsherry Band and many more.
-Briste will be launching their debut single Sidetracked at this years Gerry Whelan Weekend.
+Bríste launched their debut single Sidetracked in 2022 and have toured countrywide throughout 2023.
+We look forward to welcoming them back to the Gerry Whelan weekend to headline our Gerry Whelan Memorial Weekend Concert.

 Sinead is an accomplished fiddle player from Co.
 Monaghan.
 Coming from a musical family, she has been playing music for nearly 20 years.
 Performing in numerous esteemed venues throughout Ireland, France, Germany and Scotland, Sinéad has become one of the finest practitioners of traditional Irish fiddle in south Monaghan.